elchin-hasanov/semanticbold/README.md

 # semanticbold.sty — Semantic Boldness for Numeric Tables (40–40–20)

+This project was implemented by **Elchin Hasanov** based on requirements provided by **Prof. Mingfeng Lin, Scheller College of Business, Georgia Tech**.

 `semanticbold` is a lightweight LaTeX package that automatically applies semantic boldness to numeric tables based on the **numeric value range**.
 It performs a **two-pass scan** of your table to determine where each value lies